cats-coder/servo-remote/README.md

 # Servo Remote
-This is an arduino project to control a servo motor via an IR remote.
+This is an Arduino project to control a servo motor via an IR remote.
 It also includes an example for controlling a stepper motor featuring the same functionality.

 - The motor can be turned on and off using the On/Off button
 - The speed of the motor going between 0 and 180 degree can be made faster or slower by using the IR-Remote (Up and Down buttons respectively)